 Now stream Netflix and see if you can watch content properly.

 Today, it is easy to switch from one to another browser.
 So if you are facing the M7353-5101 error code on a specific browser like Google Chrome, migrate to another browser such as Mozilla Firefox and if needed update Firefox.
-You will find that you can easily stream Netflix shows on the other browser.
+You will find that you can easily stream Netflix shows on another browser.